Day 1-New Madrid, Missouri elementary school to Kennett, Missouri American Legion hall 60.5 miles

 Day 4-Caruthersville Recreation Center to Reelfoot Lake State Park, Tennessee 54.6 miles

 We begin our ride today with a short trip to the Caruthersville American Legion hall for breakfast, then head south for a rare opportunity-cycling on a section of Interstate highway.
 Normally bicycles are forbidden from use on the Interstate system, but since the I-155/U.S. 412 bridge is the only crossing of the Mississippi River between Cairo, Illinois and Memphis, Tennessee, we were able to obtain special permission to cycle across the bridge this morning.
 From the interchange on the south side of Caruthersville to the point where we exit in Tennessee is about 7 miles.
 There is a wide shoulder for you to ride on, but to increase the feeling and margin of safety even further, we have also made arrangements to have the eastbound right lane of the bridge closed from 6 AM until 9 AM this morning.
 CAUTION!
 At the point on the bridge where the overhead superstructure begins, there is a steel drainage grate to cross.
 Since the bridge was not built to accommodate bicycle traffic, this grate is NOT bicycle friendly.
 While we have had covers custom made for these grates, and they will be in place, caution is still the watchword.
 Be safe, slow down, ride between the orange marker flag and the bridge railing.
-If you have any doubt of your ability to cross safely, dismount and walk your bike across.
-THEN, on your way down the eastern half of the bridge, beware-there is another identical grate on the eastern end of the structure-so BE ALERT here as well.
+If you have any doubt of your ability to cross the grate safely, dismount and walk your bike across.
+THEN, on your way down the eastern half of the bridge, beware-there is another identical grate on the eastern end of the structure-so go SLOW and BE ALERT here as well.

 Once across the Mississippi, we’ll follow a loop that will take us back under the bridge parallel to the river, passing a grain shipping terminal which will be the location of the first rest/water stop of the day.
 The route travels along the Great River Road for some distance, before heading east through the small town of Bogota, site of the morning's second rest stop.
 Tour participants then turn north and pass through "Cat Corner", where an authentic, ramshackle, country bar on the roadside still operates on the weekends.
 Take a look just off the route.
 Continue traversing the west Tennessee foothills, eventually reaching the village of Samburg, where tourism committee members will be hosting our final rest/water stop of the day.
 Those accepting the challenge of today's "hammerhead" option will split from the main group shortly after Cat Corner, and add about 45 miles to their day passing through the towns of Hornbeak and Troy before rejoining the main route at the Samburg rest stop.
 Cyclists next ride along the shores of Reelfoot Lake, a year-round sportsman’s paradise, as you will see from the many cabins you will be passing by.
 Formed by land subsidence that occurred 200 years ago during the great New Madrid earthquakes of 1811-12, from which our tour derives its name, the lake is famed for its fishing, hunting, and wintertime bald eagle watching opportunities.
 Activities here will include boat tours of the lake led by state park naturalists, with the opportunity to see some bald eagles along the way, and an evening presentation on and exhibition of some of the area’s birds of prey.
 Our overnight lodging will be at the Reelfoot Lake state park.